-The word decibel is a portmanteau, which means it’s formed through the combination of two words.
-Decibel is formed by combining the prefix Deci, which is an abbreviation for ten, and the eponymous word Bell, which is a unit for signal lost over a mile of telephone wire.
+The word decibel is formed by combining the prefix deci-, which is an abbreviation for ten, and the eponymous word Bell, which is a unit for the amount of signal lost over a mile of telephone wire.
 The word Bell is named for the nineteenth-century inventor and scientist called Alexander Graham Bell, the inventor of the telephone.
 This amount of signal loss—the bel—is too large for pro-audio applications, so the unit is divided into tens—hence, the name decibel.

 This amount of signal loss—the bel—is too large for pro-audio applications, so the unit is divided into tens—hence, the name decibel.

 There are many distinct types of decibels, but there are four that are especially useful to music technologists:

 - Decibels that measure acoustic sound pressure (dB–SPL)